benson338/Git-Cheat-Sheet/README.md

 `3 way / recursive merge:`

 > a fast-forward merge is not possible if the branches have diverged.
 When there is not a linear path to the target branch, Git has no choice but to combine them via a 3-way merge.
 3-way merges use a dedicated commit to tie together the two histories

+`merge conflicts:`

+> Sometimes multiple developers may try to edit the same content.
+If Developer A tries to edit code that Developer B is editing a conflict may occur.
+To alleviate the occurrence of conflicts developers will work in separate isolated branches.
+The git merge command's primary responsibility is to combine separate branches and resolve any conflicting edits.

+> When merge conflicts occurs, git responds by saying: Automatic merge failed; fix conflicts and then commit the result